 This Executive Order is for employers who are required to pay and withhold the employee’s share of Social Security tax or the railroad retirement equivalent.
 The employer deposit obligation on applicable wages is delayed until the tax is withheld from the employee.
-The due date for withholding and paying the payroll tax on “applicable wages” has been postponed until the period beginning on January 1, 2021 and ends on April 30, 2021.
+The due date for withholding and paying the payroll tax on “applicable wages” has been postponed.
+This is until the period beginning on January 1, 2021 and ends on April 30, 2021.

 The Internal Revenue Code has defined applicable wages as wages or compensation that has been paid to an employee during the period from September 1, 2020 to December 31, 2020.
 These wages or compensation paid for a bi-weekly basis are less than $4,000.
 It’s determined on a period-by-pay basis; therefore, an employee may qualify for one pay period, but not another when wages are not paid equally.
 The $4,000 threshold does not include compensation from Railroad Retirement Transportation or FICA and Medicare wages.

 If the employer has deferred the payroll tax, the employer is required to withhold and pay the tax from the wages or compensation paid to the employee between January 1, 2021 to April 30, 2021.
 If applicable taxes are unpaid by May 1, 2021, penalties, interest, and additions to the tax will start to accumulate.